jade-bot/10tcl/README.md

 ### Validation

-"validator" package provides type associated checks, that are automatically executed on POST/PUT transactions.
+10tcl modelValidator provides type associated checks, that are automatically executed on POST/PUT transactions.
-Other than that, a field can contain a property validates: ['mandatory', ...]
+Other than that, a field can contain a property checks: ['hasValue', ...]
-Each check in checks array will trigger the correspondent function in the 10tcl modelValidator return object.
+Each string in checks array will trigger the correspondent function of the modelValidator.
 Defining pathToValidator, you can implement your own validator that will be required instead of the 10tcl one.

 ### i18n